 It’s a quiet forest morning.
 The birds are chirping.
 Somewhere a large animal calls out to its mate.
 Soon the horns sound.
 The kaleidoscopic circus marches in.
 The trees begin to bend as they extend into the skies, branching out in rainbow fractals.
 Everything compacts into a single energy and then explodes again.
 The psychedelia sets in.

-This is a special treat, as this album is still unsigned to any label, but will be be out soon (follow Argaman via myspazz).
-Recommended if you enjoy the above mentioned names, or any artists from labels like Twisted, BNE, TIP, Phonokol, or Dragonfly.
+This is a special treat, as this album is still unsigned by any label but will be out soon.
+Recommended if you enjoy the above-mentioned names or any artists from labels like Twisted, BNE, TIP, Phonokol, or Dragonfly.